kukuhtw/ppv_stream_rust/VISION.md

 - A yoga teacher in Bali can run a subscription-free, pay-per-class studio under their own brand, keeping 90 cents of every dollar.
 - A religious community in Jakarta can broadcast Friday prayers to diaspora members worldwide, funded by voluntary pay-per-view contributions.
 - A developer in São Paulo can launch a multi-creator video marketplace in a weekend, building a sustainable business on top of open source infrastructure.
+- A brand can gather customers, ambassadors, and independent creators into one shared video ecosystem where authentic stories strengthen community and successful creators earn from the value they create.

+It also deserves a world where storytelling itself becomes economically meaningful for ordinary users, not only celebrities or large media companies.

+PPV Stream Rust helps make that possible by giving users a place to:

+- tell real stories through premium video, education, testimony, commentary, or community experience
+- publish for an audience that chooses to pay for relevance, trust, or access
+- earn revenue from fellow users in a direct C2C model
+- participate in affiliate, referral, or brand-community programs without losing ownership of their identity
+- build reputation and recurring income from authentic contribution, not only viral reach

+In that model, the platform is not merely a video locker or checkout page.
+It becomes a place where people can narrate what they know, what they have lived, what they believe in, or what they are building - and be rewarded by other users who find that story valuable.

 **PPV Stream Rust is the foundation that makes all of this possible — free to use, free to modify, and free to own.**